-Mini projectors have started to crop out all over the market.
-With prices much more affordable than their traditional counterparts, they are more convenient and portable projectors you can take outdoors or share with friends.
-Many of them include wireless-streaming functions making them ideal for movies and series.
+Mini projectors have started to crop up all over the market.
+With prices much more affordable than their traditional full-size counterparts, they are more convenient and portable projectors you can take outdoors or share with friends.
+Many of them include wireless streaming functions, making them ideal for movies and TV series.
 However, not all mini projectors are created equal.
-You will find that particularly the lower-priced ones come at a steep trade-off of image quality and brightness.
+You will find that particularly the lower priced ones come at a steep trade-off of image quality and brightness.

-Therefore, it’s essential to understand the critical specs when looking to buy a new mini portable projector.
-Let’s talk about the two different technologies that drive all mini projectors and the top 3 features you will probably need.
+Therefore, it’s essential to understand several critical specs when looking to buy a new mini portable projector.
+Let’s talk about the two different technologies that drive all mini projectors and the top three features you will probably need.

 Of all the models and brands of mini portable projectors you might find on the market, 99% of them are DLP chips or single-panel LCD technology.
 The difference between these technologies is fundamental to the results you get from these types of projectors.

 On the other hand, DLP chips have been used by projectors for decades, including those in commercial movie theaters.
-DLP works by shifting microscopic mirrors that reflect light from a powerful lamp; each of them forms the pixels.
+DLP works by shifting microscopic mirrors that reflect light from a powerful lamp.
+Each of them forms pixels.
 Then, they pass the reflected light through a color wheel that adds the red, green, and blue that build all the colors.
-Finally, a series of lenses projects this light on the screen where you see the images.
+Finally, a series of lenses projects this light onto the screen where you see the images.

 Considering that they work by reflecting light, instead of passing it through LCD panels, very little light is wasted in this process.
-This unique feature gives DLP chips their superiority when compared to LCD projectors; they are brighter, have better contrast, and produce a much higher-quality picture.
+This unique feature gives DLP chips their superiority when compared to LCD projectors.
+They are brighter, have better contrast, and produce much higher quality picture.

-There are three key features you must consider when looking to buy a mini portable projector: the brightness, its portability, and overall image quality.
+There are three key features you must consider when looking to buy a mini portable projector: brightness, portability, and overall image quality.

 Taking the mini projector with you is one of the main reasons to buy one.
 Making sure that it is small, light, and still produces quality pictures is very important.
 Single-panel LCD projectors, especially those of higher resolutions, tend to be bigger.
 Consider whether an included battery is a good idea for watching movies outdoors.

 A small projector doesn’t mean it has to be a bad projector.
-Having a good-quality projection depends on the technology type, the light source, and the optical elements in the lens of the projector.
+Having good quality projection depends on the technology, light source, and optical elements in the lens of the projector.
 Buying a projector from a reputable manufacturer will mean better materials and quality.
 DLP is the technology used by commercial cinemas and home theather systems which gives the best results

 DLP is highly reflective.